janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

         * Datawarehouse
     * HPC

+* To have a reference about the instances cost: https://instances.vantage.sh

 * Security:
     * Security groups
+        * Are like a firewall
         * Only allow rules based on IP adresses and other security group
         * Access to ports
         * Control inbound and outbound rules
         * Locked down to a region/VPC combination
+        * Errors
             * Time out is a security group issue
             * Connection refuse is a deploy error
+        * To reference another security groups is a good way to link EC2 instances or services

 * Classic ports:
     * 21 FTP -> File Transfer Protocol